Hanfu in Components III: The Body

 Hanfu in Components III: The Body-1

 The ru is a kind of top that's often confused with the shan (more on that later).
 Over time, the word ru has become kind of a catchphrase for ‘top' in hanfu, especially because ru doesn't really come in long versions.
-In reality, a top only really counts as a ru if it has something called a //yao1 lan2/waist piece, which is a separate rectangular piece of fabric stitched to the bottom of the ru to extend its length, a design especially prominent in the northwest regions of the Han to Jin dynasties.Ru most often come in crossed collars with straight or vast sleeves, and very rarely come in any other combination.
-Again, just look for the yao lan—if it's there, you can probably call it a ru. in though that since most people haven't quite done as much research, a lot of merchants and other newbies may refer to all tops as ru.
+In reality, a top only really counts as a ru if it has something called a //yao1 lan2/ piece, which is a separate rectangular piece of fabric stitched to the bottom of the ru to extend its length, a especially prominent in the northwest regions of the Han to Jin dynasties.Ru most often come in crossed collars with straight or vast sleeves, and very rarely come in any other combination.
+Again, just look for the yao lan—if it's there, you can probably call it a ru.
+Keep in mind though that since most haven't quite done as much research, a lot of merchants and other newbies may refer to all tops as ru.

 Hanfu in Components III: The Body-2